go-gorm/gorm.io/pages/docs/has_many.md

 ## Foreign Key

-To define a has many relationship, a foreign key must exists.
-The default foreign key's name is owner's type name plus its primary key.
+To define a has many relationship, a foreign key must exist.
+The default foreign key's name is the owner's type name plus the name of its primary key field (e.g. UserID, CardID, etc).

-For a above example, to define a model that belongs to `User`, the foreign key should be `UserID`.
+For example, to define a model that belongs to `User`, the foreign key should be `UserID`.

-To use another field as foreign key, you can customize it with tag `foreignkey`, e.g:
+To use another field as foreign key, you can customize it with a `foreignkey` tag, e.g:

 ```go
 type User struct {